-Please note that the changes to the HAT for 2018 mean that candidates should refer to Q3 of the past papers, and the marking scheme pertaining to that question only.
+Please note that because the format of the HAT changed in 2018, candidates should refer to Q3 of any past papers from 2017 or earlier, and the marking scheme pertaining to that question only.
 Candidates for History and Economics must take Question 3 of the HAT and TSA Section 1.
 They no longer need to take an additional question in the HAT (shown as Question 4 in some of the past papers).

 - HAT paper 2015